boris-kz/CogAlg/README.md

 - complementary of |difference| within max input.

+## quantifying lossy compression

+There is a general agreement that compression is a measure of similarity, but no one seems to apply it from the bottom up, the bottom being single scalars.
+Also, any significant compression must be lossy.
+This is currently evaluated by perceived similarity of reconstructed input to the original input, as well as compression rate.
+Which is very coarse and subjective.
+Compression in my level of search is lossless, represented by match on all levels of pattern.
+All derived representations are redundant, so it’s really an expansion vs. compression overall.

+The lossy part comes after evaluation of resulting patterns on the next level of search.
+Top level of patterns is cross-compared by default, evaluation is per lower level: of incremental derivation and detail in each pattern.
+Loss is when low-relative-match buffered inputs or alternative derivatives are not cross-compared.
+Such loss is quantified as the quantity of representations in these lower levels, not some subjective quality.

+Compression also depends on resolution of coordinate (input summation span), and of input magnitude.
+Projected match can be kept above system’s average by adjusting corresponding resolution filters: most significant bits and least significant bits of both coordinate and magnitude.

 ### Implementation

 Any prediction has two components: what and where.
 We must have both: value of prediction = precision of what * precision of where.
 That “where” is currently neglected: statistical ML methods represent coordinates much more coarsely than the inputs.
 Hence, precision of where (spans of and distances between patterns) is degraded, and so is predictive value of combined representations.
 That's not the case here because my top-level patterns (multi-dimensional blobs) are contiguous.